team113sanger/Gen_Effects_CDS2_loss_Uveal_melanoma_RNAseq/documentation/Alignment_and_Filtering_of_mouse_reads_wXenofilteR.md

 ## Overview

 This document describes the steps taken to align and filter out mouse reads from Human BAM files from Xenografted samples.
-Mapping parameters used to align reads against the Human GRCh38 reference genome with **ENSEMBLv103 annotation** and the mouse reference used [NOD_V1_PDX](../reference/NOD_ShiLtJ_V1_PDX_ref/README.md)with **ENSEMBL v107** annotation were the same.
+Mapping parameters used to align reads against the Human GRCh38 reference genome with **ENSEMBLv103 annotation** and the custom mouse reference [NOD_V1_PDX](../reference/NOD_ShiLtJ_V1_PDX_ref/README.md) with **ENSEMBL v107** annotation were the same.

 All the scripts and code mentioned below can be found in the `scripts` directory.